YannicP/yannicp/index.md

  ![Diagram3](images/DefectDetection/resultsml.png)

  Through combining the early, computer vision based defect detection with the machine learning based approach, the detection is able to flag damaged parts in small series production and improve through machine learning if series become larger-

+ # <a name="p3_link"></a> Solving the Kaggle Titanic Challenge using Tensorflow

+ This is a project I did for fun a few years age: I wanted to use a custom neural network to solve the infamous Kaggle Titanic challenge.
+The full jupyter notebook is available at: (https://github.com/YannicP/MachineLearning/blob/master/KaggleTitanic/titanic_survival.ipynb)

 References: